aida-dataset-register/aida-dataset-register.github.io/sharing/policy/index.md

 Copyright \<Year> \<Copyright holder>

-Permission to use, copy, modify, and/or distribute this data within AIDA (Analytic Imaging Diagnostics Arena [https://medtech4health.se/aida](https://medtech4health.se/aida)) for the purpose of medical imaging research with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies, and that publications resulting from the use of this data include the authors of this dataset \<optional: NN, NN, and NN> in the author list and \<optional: include the following acknowledgement text “...” and> \<optional: cite the following publications:
+Permission to use, copy, modify, and/or distribute this data within AIDA (Analytic Imaging Diagnostics Arena [https://medtech4health.se/aida](https://medtech4health.se/aida)) for the purpose of medical diagnostics research with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies, and that publications resulting from the use of this data include the authors of this dataset \<optional: NN, NN, and NN> in the author list and \<optional: include the following acknowledgement text “...” and> \<optional: cite the following publications:

 \<This dataset>